 New England might not be your first thought for outdoor, year-round swimming, but if you're visiting during the winter months and want to swim outdoors without freezing your parts off at a Polar Bear Plunge, you actually have a few options.
-Here are a dozen hotels and resorts that offer year-round, heated outdoor pools.
+Here are a dozen New England hotels and resorts that offer year-round, heated outdoor pools.

 The family-friendly Cape Codder Resort & Spa in Hyannis, Massachusetts, offers New England's most colorful option: Their Rainbow Falls Saltwater Pool is heated and bathed in colorful LED lights at night year-round.
 On Fridays, Saturdays, and Sundays, at least one hour is reserved for adults only.
 On winter weekdays when kids are in school, grownups have a good shot at having this romantic pool all to themselves, too.